parmentelat/nbhosting/README.md

 **Important Notice**

-**Since release 0.24, nbhosting no longer relies on cookies to route traffic to the docker containers.**
+**Since release 0.24, nbhosting no longer relies on cookies to route traffic to the containers.**

 # Jupyter notebook hosting architecture